Crash in Maine’s capital city kills 2

 The crash killed Kelsey Buckmore, 26, of Augusta, and Rachel Paquet, 26, of Smithfield on Wednesday afternoon, police said.
 Police said both women were pronounced dead at the scene.

-Police said the crash has been reconstructed by Maine State Police and city police, the Kennebec Journal reported.
+Police said the crash has been reconstructed by Maine State Police and city police.
 The crash is still under investigation, police said.

 The crash happened on Eastern Avenue not far from the Chelsea line.